BERT for Time Series Analysis: Understanding TimesBERT Architecture

 What is BERT for Time Series?

 A BERT model for time series is an encoder-only transformer that learns bidirectional context.
-The state-of-the-art TimesBERT model adapts BERT for multivariate time series by:
+The state-of-the-art TimesBERT model adapts BERT for multivariate time series by treating patches as tokens, using functional tokens like [DOM], [VAR], and [MASK], and enabling multi-granularity representation learning.

 Why Use BERT for Time Series Analysis?